 In 2021, Ryan turned her vision into a business, Acrylic Robotics.
 By capturing millions of brush stroke data points and fitting a robotic arm with a paint brush attachment, Acrylic’s technology mimics an artist’s movements, creating artwork with depth and dimension.
 Each painting is unique because of how the paint pigments mix and the brush dips, explains Ryan.

-McGill continued to play a role as she continued to develop Acrylic.
+McGill continued to play a role as she developed Acrylic.
 “We went to New York and Los Angeles through McGill’s Dobson X-1 summer program, which has an international pre-seed funding tour where startups attend conferences and pitch events to secure investment,” she says.
 “I’m so grateful for McGill’s support.”

 Ryan also credits her research supervisor, assistant professor of electrical and computer engineering AJung Moon, for providing invaluable support on the technical side.